oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 >- Are there any special requirements for the MQTT ClientId?
 >   - A proposal for ClientId creation is provided in
         [Section 2.5](#25-mqtt-client-identifier).

->- How does a Producer discover the active consumers in a pub/subs space?

->- How does a Producer discover the capabilities of active consumers in a pub/sub space?
->   - The above two questions have an element of
-    _registration_ (making Consumers known to the Producer) vs. _discovery_ (enabling the Producer to know what Consumers are currently active in the Producer's sphere of control).
->   - _Proposed_: Discovery as defined above is an appropriate
-    topic for a transfer specification, registration is outside the scope of a transfer specification
->   - _Proposed_: Determination of actuator capabilities is
-    outside the scope of a transfer specification, but a transfer specification might facilitate use of the OpenC2 Language's features to make such determination (details TBD)

 > - What is the appropriate QoS for MQTT messaging for OpenC2?
 >   - See [Section 2.4](#24-quality-of-service).